aartimandlik/Salary-growth-prediction/README.md

  transforming and standardizing our data.

  Exploratory Data Analysis : After cleaning process we study the discriptive statastic , visualize data based on how they related to each other.

+ Model Development : In this stage we undergo the use of machine learning algorithm to model .

+# Tools & Technology Used :
+Python

+jupyter Notebook

+Python Libraries : Pandas , Numpy , Matplotlib , Sklearn.

+# Conclusion :

+We have drawn many intersting inferences from the dataset Salary_Growth_DataSet , heres a summary of the few of them .